harviando/bookshelf-api/README.md

-# bookshelf-api
+# bookshelf-api Description and Documentation

-Dicoding Back-End class final submission
+A backend web application for handling RESTful API for books object CRUD operations.